EPS3524 Made in Japan: Culture & Opportunities

 Tuition will be paid to SFS.
 To discuss tuition or your financial situation or to learn about grant opportunities, visit Student Financial Services.

-*Incidentals and additional meals (lunches and dinners) are based on the US Department of State Foreign Per Diem Rates (as of 4/1/2016) and reflect corporate rate estimates.
-These estimates are generally higher than student's needs, however, expenses vary with individual spending.
+*Incidentals and additional meals (lunches and dinners) are based on the 2016-2017 course expenses.
+Note: expenses vary with individual spending.

-**All students are asked to research the visa requirements for their nationality to travel to Japan before committing to the course.
+**All students are asked to research the visa requirements for their nationality to travel to Japan (and any countries they transit through) before committing to the course.
 Students are responsible for securing visas (as needed) before travel.